troymessina/EnergyEnvironmentLab/experiments/03_Econservation.md

 PE = mgh
 $$

-where *m* is the mass of the object, *g* is the acceleration of gravity on Earthʹs surface, and *h* is the height from the point of zero potential energy.
+where *m* is the mass of the object, $g$ is the acceleration of gravity on Earthʹs surface, and $d$ is the height from the point of zero potential energy.
 Use this equation and the measured mass of the hanging mass and the distance if fell to calculate the potential energy,

 ## Conclusions